Hausdorffcode/cs168/projects/proj3_measurement/spec.md

 ##### What should I submit?

-- Submit your code and data using `ok`.
-You should submit the following, described in more detail below:
+- Submit your Python code and JSON data using `ok`.
+Your code should be Python 2 compatible.
+In particular, you should submit the following files (described in more detail in later sections):

   Code:
     - `rtts.py`